1st Sunday in Lent

 With the second temptation, the devil tempts Jesus with physical safety.
 He even quotes scripture to get Jesus to presume on his status as God’s Son to jump off the temple without fear.
 But Jesus thinks this whole way of construing God’s loving care is wrongheaded.
 You do not put yourself in danger so God can protect you solely to show others that you are truly God’s Son.
 That is pointing to yourself instead of God.
 In the course of Jesus’ life he will not be safe; he will let himself be killed by sinful human beings.
 And at the foot of the cross, they will taunt him with this same temptation.
 “If you are the Son of God,” they jeer, “then you should be able to come down from the cross and have God’s angels attend to you.”
 But Jesus will not waver from the conviction that God loves him.
 He says no to the temptation both in the desert and on the cross with a stronger yes from God that doesn’t save him from dying but does raise him again on Easter.

 Now, let’s pause here between the second and third temptations, because I think there’s something even more important to attend to this morning from our other two Scripture readings.
 We want to learn from Jesus how to take the stronger yes from God to say no to temptation.
 But I’m not sure the teaching of the church has always been helpful on this score.
 This season of Lent has sometimes become a time of focusing on our sinfulness in ways that keep us mired in sin.
 We take a scripture passage like our second lesson and say that we inherit our sin from Adam.
-It’s like its genetically passed on so that we are trapped.
-We are born sinful creatures with no way out besides death and then a makeover in heaven.
+It’s like sin is genetically passed on so that we are trapped.
+We are born sinful creatures with no way out besides death, with the only makeover in heaven.
 There’s no way out of sin for us humans who aren’t Jesus.
 It’s nice that Jesus could say no to temptation, but we can’t.
 Oh, maybe we can say no to chocolate for forty days.
 But we’re going to succumb to other temptations that lead to more important things like broken relationships and a whole lot of hurt.
-The only thing that saves us is Jesus taking the punishment for us so that God does punish us like we deserve.
+The only thing that saves us is Jesus taking the punishment for us so that God doesn’t punish us like we deserve.
 Hasn’t this been what the church teaches?
 Especially, it seems, in Lent?

 There’s two very important things wrong with this picture.
 First, we are not born sinful.
 This is where our understanding of human nature is crucial.
 It has helped me immensely in the last twenty years to understand our sin as a matter of how we desire.
 We catch our desires from each other, and so we become rivals for the same objects of desire.
 Catching our desires from each other, ever since the first Adam, has kept us in feedback loops of envy, conflict, and violence.
 If you’re a regular here, you’ve heard me say this many times.
 But here’s the crucial thing when it comes to seeing ourselves as trapped in sin.
 There is a way out.
 We aren’t born with sin somehow genetically passed on so that there’s no way out except becoming disembodied spirits in heaven.
 No, we are hardwired to imitate each other’s desires.
 But we aren’t trapped because there is someone to imitate whose desire doesn’t get us in feedback loops of envy, rivalry, and conflict.
 Jesus — the second Adam, as St. Paul calls him — has come to live out in this world and in this life the love of God that doesn’t fall into rivalry because it is the love of everyone.
 Jesus has forever unleashed the power of this Spirit of love so that it is available to us, too.
 We aren’t hopelessly trapped in sin.
 As we learn to live in the Holy Spirit of God’s love in Jesus, we begin to be able to love as God loves, too.